-^{5.} Throughout this policy, where "patient" is referred to, it should be interpreted as "patient or substitute decision-maker" where applicable.
+5. Throughout this policy, where "patient" is referred to, it should be interpreted as "patient or substitute decision-maker" where applicable.

-^{6.} Express consent is direct, explicit, and unequivocal, and can be given orally or in writing.
+6. Express consent is direct, explicit, and unequivocal, and can be given orally or in writing.
 Implied consent can be inferred from the words or behaviour of the patient, or the surrounding circumstances, such that a reasonable person would believe that consent has been given, although no direct, explicit, and unequivocal words of agreement have been given.
 Obtaining consent for involvement of medical students and postgraduate trainees is different than that of obtaining consent in the context of the Health Care Consent Act regarding treatment decisions.
 More information is provided in the Advice.

-^{7.} See Advice for examples.
+7. See Advice for examples.

-^{8.} For more information, please refer to the College policy on Physician Behaviour in the Professional Environment, as well as the Guidebook for Managing Disruptive Physician Behaviour.
+For more information, please refer to the College policy on Professional Behaviour, as well as the Guidebook for Managing Disruptive Physician Behaviour.

-^{9.} For example, the obligations set out in the Occupational Health and Safety Act, R.S.O.
+9. For example, the obligations set out in the Occupational Health and Safety Act, R.S.O.
 1990, c.0.1 ("OHSA") and the Human Rights Code, R.S.O.
 1990, c.
 H.19 (the "Code").

-^{10.} Physicians may have other obligations under OHSA and the Code in regard to their own behaviour in the workplace, as well as specific obligations if they are employers as defined by OHSA or the Code.
+10. Physicians may have other obligations under OHSA and the Code in regard to their own behaviour in the workplace, as well as specific obligations if they are employers as defined by OHSA or the Code.

-^{11.} Including but not limited to, family, dating, business, treating/clinical, and close personal relationships.

-^{12.} If the relevant information to be disclosed contains personal health information or is otherwise protected by privacy legislation, the MRP and/or supervisor may either obtain consent from the medical student and/or postgraduate trainee to disclose this information or state that alternate arrangements are warranted.
+11. Including but not limited to, family, dating, business, treating/clinical, and close personal relationships.
+12. If the relevant information to be disclosed contains personal health information or is otherwise protected by privacy legislation, the MRP and/or supervisor may either obtain consent from the medical tradement and/or supervisor may either obtain consent from the medical tradement and the protected by privacy legislation.

+student and/or postgraduate trainee to disclose this information or state that alternate arrangements are warranted.
-^{13.} Including but not limited to family, dating, business, treating/clinical and close personal relationships.

-^{14.} The College's Disclosure of Harm policy also contains expectations which may be relevant to these circumstances.
+13. Including but not limited to family, dating, business, treating/clinical and close personal relationships.
+14. The College's Disclosure of Harm policy also contains expectations which may be relevant to these circumstances.

-^{15.} The College's Delegation of Controlled Acts policy applies to any physician who supervises:
+15. The College's Delegation of Controlled Acts policy applies to any physician who supervises: